lastpass/jira-saml/README.md

 -------------------------

 You will need a recent hosted Atlassian JIRA installation.
-This has been tested with version 6.4.
+This has been tested with JIRA 7.1.7.
+Previous releases of this plugin may be needed for older versions of JIRA.

 You will also need a SAML IdP provider.
 If you do not have one, we suggest our own IdP service, part of LastPass Enterprise,